 - (a) Chapter 12 and 13 Pre-Confirmation Certifications.
-At least twenty-four hours before the confirmation hearing, the dDebtor must file the appropriate with the clerk a Pre-Confirmation Certification (in conformity with L.B.F.
+At least twenty-four hours before the confirmation hearing, the debtor must file the appropriate Pre-Confirmation Certification (L.B.F.
 3015-3(a) for Chapter 13 cases and L.B.F.
-3015-3(c) for Chapter 12 cases) and, if applicable, -submit to the Chapter 13 Trustee a Certification Regarding Domestic Support Obligation(s) in conformity with L.B.F.
-3015-3(b), if applicable, at least twenty-four (24) hours prior to the time of the hearing. - (b) Chapter 12 Pre-Confirmation Certification.
-Debtor must file with the clerk a Pre-Confirmation Certification in conformity with L.B.F.
-3015-3(c) certifying compliance with 11 U.S.C. § 1225(a)(7) at least twenty-four (24) hours prior to the time of the hearing. - (c)(b) Appearances at Hearing.
-Neither the debtor nor debtor's counsel need appear at the Chapter 13 confirmation hearing if: - (1) There are no timely-filed, pending No-objections to the chapter 13-plan-have been timely filed or any timely filed objections have been withdrawn; and - (2) The Ppre-Cconfirmation Ccertifications have been filed submitted as required in conformity withby L.B.R.
+3015-3(c) for Chapter 12 cases) and, if applicable, submit to the Chapter 13 Trustee a Certification Regarding Domestic Support Obligation(s) in conformity with L.B.F.
+3015-3(b). - (b) Appearances at Hearing.
+Neither the debtor nor debtor's counsel need appear at the Chapter 13 confirmation hearing if: - (1) There are no timely-filed, pending objections to the plan; and - (2) The pre-confirmation certifications have been filed submitted as required by L.B.R.
 3015-3(a).

 If neither the debtor nor debtor's counsel appear at the hearing under this subsection and a party in interest appears and is permitted to lodge an untimely objection, the Court will reschedule the hearing on confirmation.
-Otherwise, debtor and debtor's counsel must attend all scheduled confirmation hearings.

-- (d) Payment of Filing Fee.
-The entire case filing fee must be paid prior to the confirmation of any chapter 13 plan.
-Provided, the requirements of this subparagraph may be waived by the court, upon motion for cause. - (c) Payment of Filing Fee.
+(c) Payment of Filing Fee.
 The entire case filing fee must be paid prior to the confirmation of any plan.
-The Court may waive this requirement upon motion. - Rule 3015-4 Chapter 13 Adequate Protection Payments.
+The Court may waive this requirement upon motion.

+Rule 3015-4 Chapter 13 - Adequate Protection Payments.